k-sua/categorical_data_analysis/README.md

 # Categorical Data Analysis

-Performed categorical data analysis on employee attrition and happiness data 1972-2006 with R to answer the following research questions.
+Performed categorical data analysis on employee attrition and happiness data 1972-2006 with R to answer the following research questions .

 ---
 ### Employee Attrition